Best Website Builders for US Businesses

 2. Ease of use: The platform should be intuitive and easy to navigate, even for non-technical users.
 You want something that allows you to create and edit pages visually without needing to know code.

-5. Ecommerce capabilities: If you plan to sell products or services, ensure the builder has robust ecommerce features like shopping carts, payment processing, and inventory management.
+6. Ecommerce capabilities: If you plan to sell products or services, ensure the builder has robust ecommerce features like shopping carts, payment processing, and inventory management.

-7. Mobile flexibility: With more web browsing happening on phones, your site needs to be able to dynamically respond and reshape itself for mobile devices.
+8. Mobile flexibility: With more web browsing happening on phones, your site needs to be able to dynamically respond and reshape itself for mobile devices.

-How We Test Website Builders for Small Businesses
+How We Test Website Builders

 Our main testing categories for website builders are:

-Website Features: the capabilities and functionalities offered by a website builder, e.g. blog functionality, SEO capability, and marketing capacity.
+• Website features: The capabilities and functionalities offered by a website builder, e.g. blog functionality, SEO capability, marketing capacity, and AI tools.

-Ease of Use: how user-friendly and intuitive a website builder is for people with varying levels of technical expertise.
+• Ease of use: How user-friendly and intuitive a website builder is for people with varying levels of technical expertise.

-Value for Money: the balance between the cost of a website builder and the benefits it provides.
+• Value for money: The balance between the cost of a website builder and the benefits it provides.
 It considers factors such as pricing plans, subscription models, and available features.

-Help and Support: the assistance and resources available to users when they encounter issues or need guidance while using a website builder.
+• Help and support: The assistance and resources available to users when they encounter issues or need guidance while using a website builder.
 This can include tutorials, knowledge bases, and email or chat support.

 Expert verdict

-We’re confident our research can help you find the website builder best suited to your business project.
+We’re confident that our research can help you find the website builder best suited to your business project.
 If you’re looking to sell online, you can check out our specific ecommerce platform comparison guide.

 FAQs